Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Other providers also offer brokerage fee rebates for frequent traders.
 For example, if an account holder makes more than a specified number of trades per month, such as 30, all the brokerage fees payable for those trades may be refunded to their trading account at the end of the month.

-Such offers can help you improve your bottom line when trading shares online, so it’s worth keeping an eye out for any brokerage deals and discounts.
+Such offers can help you improve your bottom line when trading stocks online, so it’s worth keeping an eye out for any brokerage deals and discounts.

-While brokerage fees are the major cost you need to consider when comparing share trading platforms, you should also be aware that other fees may apply.
-For example, you may need to pay a monthly fee to become a premium member of a share trading platform.
+While brokerage fees are the major cost you need to consider when comparing stock trading platforms, you should also be aware that other fees may apply.
+For example, you may need to pay a monthly fee to become a premium member of a stock trading platform.
 This could allow you to access live market data, the latest market news and analysis or stock research and recommendations.

 Other common fees include: